ymrt43/metta/README.md

 - has_one :profile
 - has_one :card
 - has_many :sns_credentials
-- has_many :lessons_users
+- has_many :reservations
-- has_many :lessons, through: :lessons_users
+- has_many :lessons, through: :reservations

 ## profilesテーブル
 |Column|Type|Options|